csinva/neuronforest-analysis-scripts/README.md

 Python scripts to replace Matlab for evaluation of error in connectome images and affinity graphs.

 **Building cpp methods**
-cd into the directory containing the cpp files and run: python setup.py build_ext --inplace
+In order to build all the cpp files into workable python modules, run the cythonBuild.sh script.

 **Setting Up Spark**